-Robert A. Steiner Jr., CFA, Senior Analyst, joined the Adviser in 2021 and has over 12 years of investment experience.
-Mr. Steiner serves as the Co-Lead Manager of the Cambiar International Small Cap Fund and as a Senior Analyst for the Adviser's International strategies.
+Robert A. Steiner Jr., CFA, Senior Analyst, joined the Adviser in 2021 and has over 13 years of investment experience.
+Mr. Steiner serves on the investment team for the Cambiar International Equity Fund and as a Senior Analyst for the Adviser's International strategies.
 Prior to joining the Adviser, Mr. Steiner served as a Portfolio Manager/Senior Equity Analyst for the Global Dividend Value strategy at Segall Bryant & Hamill.
 Prior to that, he served as an investment banking associate with BMO Capital Markets.
 Mr. Steiner received an MBA in Finance and Corporate Strategy from Emory University and a BBA in Real Estate from the University of Georgia.
 Mr. Steiner holds the Chartered Financial Analyst designation.